tux234/fleet/frontend/README.md

 ## Patterns

-The list of patterns used in the Fleet UI codebase can be found [here](./docs/patterns.md).
+The list of patterns used in the Fleet UI codebase can be found in the [UI patterns documentation](./docs/patterns.md).

 ## Storybook